nxp-imx/imx-smw/Documentations/API/source/capabilities/ele.rst

    | EL2GO_PROV_OEM_KEY | N/A                      |      |   X     |      |  X     |
    +--------------------+--------------------------+------+---------+------+--------+

 ..
-[1] i.MX95 Pre-Hashed signature is not supported.
+[1] Pre-Hashed signature is not supported on i.MX95 and i.MX952.

 .. note:: The `EL2GO_PROV_OEM_KEY` key type is limited to the EdgeLock 2GO key import of the OEM Shared secret.